 You can read more about St Chad’s SCR in the SCR Booklet, or by watching the video below:

 A feature of the Chad’s SCR is the regular ‘colloquy’ or conversation.
-Several times a term before Formal Hall, two or three members of the SCR (and or guests) have a two-way or three-way conversation in public, usually in their area of academic expertise.
+Once or twice a term before Formal Hall, two or three members of the SCR (and/or guests) have a two-way or three-way conversation in public, usually in their area of academic expertise.
 This allows members to be kept abreast of each other’s work without requiring one another to give formal lectures.
 After the colloquy, everyone joins in the fray — and it can become a real fray when controversial issues are addressed and when passions are really engaged.
 At those moments, no one is in any doubt that ideas matter.

 The SCR also sponsors more formal lectures, poetry readings, round-tables, literary and musical events throughout the year, bridging the worlds of the academy, business, government, religion and culture.
 The various artists, poets and writers in residence, as well as Visiting Fellows are all encouraged to share in the life of the SCR and indeed to introduce members to their work.

-The Rector or Principal presides (when present) at High Table; otherwise the Vice-Principal, Chaplain, Bursar or SCR President will preside in their stead.
-(If none of these is present, then a College Fellow will preside, either by common agreement or by order of seniority.)
+The Rector or Principal presides (when present) at High Table; otherwise a Vice-Principal or the SCR President will preside in their stead.
+(If none of these is present, then another College Officer or Fellow will preside, either by common agreement or by order of seniority.)
 Presiding is not onerous, though the one presiding needs to interact with whoever is presiding over JCR and MCR tables and with the kitchen staff to ensure the smooth running of the evening.
 Presiding should not interfere with the laid-back ‘informal-formality’ of the evening.

 Undress gowns are worn by Senior Common Room members unless meals are immediately preceded by a College congregation (when dress gowns will often be worn).
 Gowns are generally not worn by guests (although graduate members of other colleges or the University are not discouraged from wearing them).